Napalm1432/ServoAnimator/README.md

 A compiled version of the unity scene will also be available!

 To use the Animator Script, simply attach to any gameobject and configure!
+UnityServoAnimator.rar includes a sample project for unity.
+UnityBuildTest.rar includes a standalone build of the project.

 To use the arduino script, you need the sdreadcoderead.ino, servopins.h and moveservos.h file.
 Edit the files as neccesary, and upload to arduino!